 We got back from our honeymoon and we had literally been married less than three weeks and she comes in and says, I’m pregnant.
 Uh, what?
 So soon?
 I’m not ready!
 Crazy thoughts crossed my mind but within 10 minutes I realized that I am going to be a FATHER (super high moment).
 Now that is something to be proud of.

-(Yes, he is in the diaper rack at Wal-Mart.
-He was ½ off so we decided to buy him)
+(Yes, he is in the diaper rack at Wal-Mart)

 During the super high moments during the pregnancy and shortly after I also experienced some of the darkest times of my life.
 I had THREE grandparents pass away within a year of each other.
 Two of which were some of my last connections to my mother (besides my aunt) who passed away in a car accident when I was just a little over a year old.
 So as you can imagine my emotions were shot, I was depressed about everything (except my marriage and my son) it’s odd that it worked out that way but thank God it did.
 I am so happy I didn’t have to bring them to my lows.

 I say all of that (I bet you knew this was coming) to let you know that I put on a pretty large amount of weight during this time period.
-I went from 215-220 at around 15% body fat to 260(!) at around 28% body fat.
-See picture below to get at least an idea of how big I had gotten…
+I went from 215-220 at around 15% body fat to 269(!) at around 28% body fat.
+It won’t do it justice see picture below to get at least an idea of how big I had gotten…

-Now, don’t be fooled by this picture and say oh hes not that big (it’s all I could find at the moment)… I weighed around 260 here.
+Now, don’t be fooled by this picture… I weighed around 270 here.
 That’s an XXL shirt and I am busting out of a pair of 38 waist pants from the BIG & tall section.

 Why am I telling you all of this?
 Because I want you to know that I have had the same struggles you have.
 I have not always been “fit”.
 I struggle Every.
 Single.
 Day.
 Just like you.

-– I want to be able to play with my son wherever and whenever, if I didn’t work out this wouldn’t be possible (or as easy for me to do)
+– Playing with my kids wherever and whenever is a must, if I didn’t work out this wouldn’t be possible (or as easy for me to do)

 – I want to be able to play sports (and play them well)